 However, MLM is also the same form of business used in direct selling, which is not necessarily a scam at all.
 Legitimate companies, like Avon and Mary Kay, use multi-level marketing.
 Other less reputable direct sales companies sell questionable products, focus too much on recruitment or demand to large an initial investment, making them essentially pyramid schemes.
 You need to do a lot of research before you invest time and money into multi-level marketing.

 Yup, these two are always a scam.
 Avoid envelope stuffing, craft assembly and the like.
-Think about it, mailing work to be stuffed/assembled is just not cost effective, especially since machines can do this.
+Think about it, mailing work to be stuffed or assembled is just not cost-effective, especially since machines can do this.

 Typically the way these work is that you pay for an opportunity but when you complete your work, no matter how careful you are, it is rejected for quality reasons.